-ACPS Superintendent - Dr. Gregory C. Hutchings, Jr.
+ACPS Superintendent of Schools - Dr. Gregory C. Hutchings, Jr.

 The superintendent is the chief executive officer for the school division.
 The superintendent's mission is to ensure that: